sujitdmello/kind-k3d-codespaces-template/README.md

 - open `curl.http`
   - click on the `dotnet app` `send request` link
-  - click on the `dapr` `send request` link
+  - click on the `dapr endpoint` `send request` link

 Open Zipkin

 - Click on the `ports` tab
   - Open the `Zipkin` link
-  - TODO - additional instructions
+  - Click on `Run Query`
+    - Explore the traces generated automatically with dapr

 Stop the app by pressing `ctl-c`